EloD10/laravelforum/README.md

 - [ ] Use front-end framework, VueJS is considered
 - [ ] Use Laravel Echo for real-time
 - [ ] Administration Panel
+- [ ] In a long future, i realy would like to rewrite this application in Rust with Rocket (or Actix) for up my skills